6uv/Auto-discvent-winner/README.md

 https://discord.gg/PXBYmnx54c Auto winner for these events

 # Dont use this
-Since im not posted it till the events over u wont get to use it, I made this just cuz
+I just made this for funz, I dont condone using this

 # credits
 fweak oh sexy man https://github.com/Fweak